sveltejs/kit/.changeset/lovely-rings-thank.md

 '@sveltejs/kit': patch
 ---

-fix: call focus with focusVisible set to false
+fix: use `focusVisible: false` to prevent unwanted focus ring on navigation